Facebook's Zuckerberg seeks peace with telcos on Web-for-all push

 Internet.org, which Facebook helped set up with mobile equipment industry backing two years ago, wants to make basic Internet services available to the nearly two-thirds of the world's population who are not yet connected.

-The non-profit group seeks to coax operators to subsidize free Internet usage on a bet the phone companies can eventually turn free users into paying customers.
+The non-profit group seeks to coax operators to subsidise free Internet usage on a bet the phone companies can eventually turn free users into paying customers.

 Facebook's behind-the-scenes efforts to draw in more carriers may eventually pay off.
 Top executives from Bharti Airtel Ltd and Telenor, two big operators in Asia and Africa, said on Monday they were studying joining the effort.